 The probability of citation is their product:

 This model is especially useful for RAG-based systems, Perplexity, Gemini with search, and ChatGPT when browsing is enabled.
 In these systems, source documents are injected into the context window before generation begins.
 In practice, the model can only cite what retrieval makes available.
-Offline parametric models operate differently, recalling from training weights with no live citations, but for commercial GEO, RAG is the battlefield.
+Offline parametric models operate differently, recalling from training weights with no live citations, but for commercial AI search visibility, RAG-based retrieval is the dominant operational model.

 AI answers usually cite only a small number of sources, which makes extractable passages more important than broad page-level visibility.
 The real competition is no longer just the article itself but the most extractable passage available for that question.